Responsible Recreation Across Arizona

 Arizona Game and Fish Department:

 AZGFD is committed to staying connected with its customers and continuing to provide exceptional service.
-As updates related to the COVID-19 situation become available, AZGFD will share any new developments or changes to processes.
-Currently, front counter service is available by appointment only.
+Currently, customer service representatives are available to assist customers between 8 a.m. and 5 p.m.
+Monday through Friday.
 Arizona's outdoors are open to hunting and fishing and as always, hunters and anglers must be in possession of a valid Arizona hunting, fishing or combo license.
-All rifle and pistol ranges, as well as the Clay Target Center, are currently closed to the public.
+Visitors must make a reservation for the Ben Avery Shooting Facility (BASF).
+A reservation is not needed for the archery range.

 Arizona State Parks & Trails: